AdobeDocs/experience-manager-cloud-service.en/help/edge/overview.md

 ## Edge Delivery Services {#edge-delivery-services}

 Edge Delivery services is a composable set of services that allows for a high degree of flexibility in how you author content on your website.
-You can use both [AEM content management](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/sites/authoring/getting-started/concepts.html) with [Universal Editor authoring](/help/implementing/universal-editor/introduction.md) as well as [Document-based Authoring .](https://www.aem.live/docs/authoring)
+You can use both [AEM content management](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/sites/authoring/getting-started/concepts.html) and AEM-based authroing using the [Universal Editor](/help/sites-cloud/authoring/universal-editor/authoring.md) as well as [document-based authoring.](https://www.aem.live/docs/authoring)

-The following diagram illustrates how you can edit content in Microsoft Word (document-based editing) and publish to Edge Delivery Services.
-It also shows the AEM publishing method using the Universal Editor.
+The following diagram illustrates how you can edit content in Microsoft Word (document-based authoring) and publish to Edge Delivery Services.
+It also shows the AEM-based editing using the Universal Editor.

 ![Edge Delivery Architecture](assets/AEM-with-EDS-publishing-simple2.png)

 You can use content directly from Microsoft Word or Google Docs such that those sources become pages on your website.
 Furthermore, headings, lists, images, font elements can all be transferred from the initial source into the website.
 The new content is added instantly without a rebuild process.

 Edge Delivery Services uses GitHub so you can manage and deploy code directly from your GitHub repository.
-For example, you can write content in either Google Docs or Microsoft Word and the functionality of your site can be developed by using CSS and JavaScript in GitHub.
-When you are ready, you can use the Sidekick browser extension to preview and publish content updates.
+For example, you write content in either Google Docs or Microsoft Word and the functionality of your site can be developed by using CSS and JavaScript in GitHub.
+When you are ready, you use the Sidekick browser extension to preview and publish content updates.

 Further reading in the Edge Delivery Services documentation: